[Windows] Best free partition and disk manager — EaseUS vs Paragon vs AOMEI vs MiniTool vs GParted

 • (FYI: Most people have MBR disks – because it is the default way Windows is setup – and don’t need to mess with converting between MBR and GPT.)

-• Only supports basic disks — does not support dynamic disks.
-You need to purchase AOMEI Dynamic Disk Manager if you want to work with dynamic disks.
+• Free version of AOMEI Partition Assistant only supports basic disks — does not support dynamic disks.
+Pro version of AOMEI Partition Assistant has some functions that work with dynamic disks — such as converting dynamic disk to basic disk without losing data and copying dynamic disk to basic disk — but you need to purchase AOMEI Dynamic Disk Manager if you want to full-features that work with dynamic disks.
 (The freeware version of AOMEI Dynamic Disk Manager is crippleware, so don’t be fooled by that.)

 • (FYI: Most people are on basic disks.
 If you are unsure, then you are on a basic disk because that is how Windows is by default.
 You would know if you changed to dynamic disk.)